Alluxio/alluxio/docs/en/advanced/Command-Line-Interface.md

 Options:

-// TODO(lu) add special things/use cases about --readonly mode?
-// automatically read the metadata of files in UFS?

 * `--readonly` option sets the  mount point to be readonly in Alluxio
 * `--option <key>=<val>` option passes an property to this mount point (e.g., S3 credential)